morganstanley/cpx-training/site/content/exercises/circuitpython/robotics/E12/index.md

 tags: ['CircuitPython']
 ---

-# What are Crickit microchips?
+# What is the CRICKIT?

-- Crickit microchips are used along with the Circuit Playground microchips because they can control more powerful motors that the Circuit Playground device (CPX or Bluefruit) could not power by itself.
+- The CRICKIT board can be used in conjunction with a supported Circuit Playground board (such as the CPX or Bluefruit) to control more powerful motors that the Circuit Playground board could not power by itself.
-- They also have the capability of hooking up additional sensors to the Crickit
+- It also has the capability of hooking up additional sensors to the CRICKIT

 ![](../../../makecode/robotics/E5/Lesson51.jpg)